 This example shows how to develop vision algorithms to work with the Computer Vision Toolbox™ Support Package for Xilinx® Zynq-Based Hardware.
-It demonstrates how to take the Vision HDL Toolbox™ Edge Detection and Image Overlay example, and make it work with Zynq devices.
+It demonstrates how to take the Vision HDL Toolbox™ Edge Detection and Image Overlay (Vision HDL Toolbox) example, and make it work with Zynq devices.
 The workflow can also be applied to other Vision HDL Toolbox examples.

 Computer Vision Toolbox

 Vision HDL Toolbox™

 HDL Coder Support Package for Xilinx Zynq Platform

 Optionally, to generate, compile, and target a Zynq ARM® software generation model:

 Embedded Coder Support Package for Xilinx Zynq Platform